SJTU-PLV/direct-refinement-popl24-artifact/README.md

 The same instructions should be followed if you also want to compile the original CompCert in the directory `CompCertOv3.10`.

+You can run `make clean` to clean up the compiled code.

 ### 3.3.
 Navigating the proofs